pahrizal/mini-job-board/README.md

 ## 🔄 What Would I Improve Given More Time

+- **Security**: Enable Row Level Security and create a policy to allow users to select any row, but only insert, update or delete their own rows
 - **Enhanced Job Search**: Add full-text search for job titles and descriptions
 - **Job Categories**: Add categories/tags for better filtering
 - **Application System**: Allow users to apply for jobs through the platform